manishmadugula/Notes/Code/spring.md

 }
 ```
 ### Property Injection/ Field Injection
+- Avoid field injection in most cases
+#### Readability
+- Less boilerplate code.
+Focus is on business logic.
 - Easy to use, no constructors or setters required

+#### Immutablity
 - No immutability — the same as for setter injection.
-- Avoid field injection in most cases
-- Works through reflection
+#### State Safety
+-  There is no valid way to set state of the object.
+Only option is to use Reflection to set the private fields. (for example in unit tests)
-- Your classes cannot be instantiated (for example in unit tests) without reflection.
-You need the DI container to instantiate them, which makes your tests more like integration tests
+- You need the DI container to instantiate them, which makes your tests more like integration tests harder
 - Your real dependencies are hidden from the outside and are not reflected in your interface (either constructors or methods)
+#### Too Many Instance Fields
 - It is really easy to have like ten dependencies.
 If you were using constructor injection, you would have a constructor with ten arguments, which would signal that something is fishy.
 But you can add injected fields using field injection indefinitely.
 Having too many dependencies is a red flag that the class usually does more than one thing, and that it may violate the Single Responsibility Principle.
+#### Usage
 ```java
 @Autowired
 private Service1 service1;
 ```
 ### Method Injection/ Setter Injection
+- For optional or changeable dependencies, use setter injection
+#### Readability
+- Worst for readability, Takes away focus form business methods.
+#### Immutability
+- No immutability.
+#### State Safety
+- Consumer uses no-argument constructor.
+And possibility miss calling one of the setters or call same setter twice with different value (copy-paste bugs)
+- Null checks are required, because dependencies may not be set at the moment.
+#### Circular Dependency Problem (Not there)
 - Flexibility in dependency resolution or object reconfiguration, it can be done anytime.
 Plus, this freedom solves the circular dependency issue of constructor injection.
-- Null checks are required, because dependencies may not be set at the moment.
-- For optional or changeable dependencies, use setter injection

 ```java
 @Autowired